talitaoliveira/ecmascript-studies/README.md

 -----

-Project developed to fix some basic configurations of webpack + babel
+Project developed to fix in mind some basic configurations of webpack + babel